Updated: Jun 22, 2021

 Figure 1 – HP’s present LinkedIn Company Page

-Emma Inc. is a much small company than HP, offering email marketing solutions and services to a wide range of global organizations.
+Emma Inc. is a much smaller company than HP, offering email marketing solutions and services to a wide range of global organizations.
 Their size, however, does not inhibit their ability to achieve great things for their brand.
 Through consecutive LinkedIn campaigns in 2014, and a full-funnel approach in 2015, both featuring ads on the platform, Emma Inc. was able to engage with prospects within each of their targeted verticals.
 From building initial awareness, to providing updates to drive engagement, to more personalized communications that tailored to each prospect’s need, they were able to take charge of the funnel in a structured and meaningful way.

 Figure 2 – Emma Inc’s present LinkedIn Company Page